 We recommend that you check out our freight shipping guide, as it’s the most detailed piece of content on freight shipping you’ll find.
 If you need any more information, that’s the place to go.

-If you don’t, you’ll want to get your quote and start shipping.
+If you don’t, you’ll want to start your shipping journey on our freight marketplace.
 It’s easier than you think, we promise.
 Especially if you use our platform.

 Happy shipping! 🙂